Sunday, September 30, 2007

 As Dr. Matt Goldish argues in his Book, Sabbatean Prophets, Sabbatai Tzvi arose during a time period that saw a growing acceptance of lay prophecy within both Christian and Jewish circles.
 The idea behind lay prophecy is that the individual can come to know God’s will by reading scripture or simply through the purity of his own heart and one does not need to go through the established religious structure.
 One can see this type of theology must clearly within Protestant circles, but this was also going on amongst Catholics as well.
 Unlike established religious power structures, lay prophetic movements rely on the miraculous claims of a religious leader living in the here and now.

 Not that I am excusing the actions of those who went after Potter or letting them off the hook.
 I have no illusions that they are acting out of any love of science or reason.
 There is something that I do find perplexing about the whole opposition.
 It would seem that Potter got into trouble not for the kind of things taught at Hogwarts but because it used the words magic and witchcraft.
 Let us imagine that instead of the words magic and witchcraft, Rowling had decided to use the words Force and Jedi.
 Hogwarts is a school for children who are sensitive to the Force.
 At Hogwarts, children learn to channel the Force and use it for such diverse activities as transfiguring objects and charming them.
 Students at Hogwarts take such classes as Defense against the Dark Side and Care of Force Sensitive Creatures.
-Upon graduation, students become Jedi knights and work for the Ministry of Jedi.
+Upon graduation, students become Jedi Knights and work for the Ministry of Jedi.

 To the best of my knowledge, George Lucas’ Star Wars films never aroused even a small fraction of the religious opposition that Potter has, neither for the original films nor for the more recent prequels.
 The case of the prequels is particularly relevant as they came out at the exact same time as the Potter books.
-Personally, if I were to cast my net for stories to corrupt little Jewish and Christian boys and girls, I would be far more concerned with Star Wars then with Harry Potter.
+Personally, if I were to cast my net for stories to corrupt little Jewish and Christian boys and girls, I would be far more concerned with Star Wars than with Harry Potter.
 Star Wars is blatant Pantheism.
 The Force, we are told, is within all things.
 It has a will but it does not seem to be a conscious being, nor does it seem to actually give commandments.
 This is a pantheist god, the world spirit that is within everything.
 This is the sort of deity that Spinoza or Hegel would have been comfortable with.
 For that matter, this is the sort of deity that even an atheist could believe in.

 What does it say about the theological IQ of our religious fundamentalists when they are willing to fight over a semantic issue such as the use of the words magic and witchcraft but seem to be completely clueless when it comes to a real theological issue such as Pantheism?
 Clearly, these people do not have any genuine theological beliefs.
 All that they have is a religious power structure, whose authority they will defend to the end.
 They are as much of a threat to belief in God as any materialist.